The Landlord and Tenant Board (LTB) has three main roles:

-- Do you have a letter from your physician to verify the effect of the smoke on your health?
+- Do you have a letter from your doctor about the effect of the smoke on your health?

-3. What steps have you taken to try to resolve the problem before applying to the Board for
+- What steps have you taken to try to solve the problem before applying to the Board?

 - Did you take all reasonable steps to reduce the smoke entering your unit?

-- Did you try to negotiate a solution with the landlord or smoking tenant?
+- Did you try to come up with a solution with the landlord or smoking tenant?

-- Did you notify the landlord that there was a problem, and provide sufficient time for him/her to address it?
+- Did you notify the landlord that there was a problem, and provide enough time for him/her to address it?

 - Did the landlord take reasonable steps to correct the problem?
 What was the outcome?

-- Did the landlord offer a compromised solution?
+- Did the landlord offer a solution?
 What was the outcome?

 - Did the landlord try to seal the source of the smoke?
 What was the outcome?